Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Whether Massachusetts is a good state to start an LLC depends on where you live – and where you’re doing business.

-Meaning, if you live in or do business in Massachusetts, then you should start your LLC in Massachusetts.
+Meaning, if you live in or do business in Massachusetts, then you should start your LLC there.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.

 For example, if you form an LLC in Delaware, but live in and conduct business in Massachusetts, you’ll also need to register your Delaware LLC in Massachusetts (and pay extra fees).
 And you’ll end up paying Massachusetts taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

-In summary, if you live in and conduct business in Massachusetts, then yes, Massachusetts is a good state to start a business.
-If you don’t live in and do business in Massachusetts, then no, Massachusetts isn’t a good state to start a business.
+In summary, if you live in and conduct business in Massachusetts, then yes, it’s a good state to start a business.
+If you don’t live in and do business in Massachusetts, then no, it isn’t a good state to start a business.

 Real estate exception: If you’re purchasing real estate outside of Massachusetts, you should form your LLC in the state where the property is located.